Layered Cut vs Hush Cut, a Face Shape Guide

 A layered cut is the broad family of cuts that stacks length differences between the top and bottom of the hair.
 High layers sit higher up for an airy feel, low layers sit lower for subtler movement, so you can dial the lightness up or down.
 More layers mean shorter sections and a lighter result, while fewer layers keep a heavier, glossy swing.
 The biggest draw is natural movement whether you tie it up or wear it down.

 The hush cut is a branch that grew out of the layered family.
 Unlike the wolf cut or shaggy cut, it avoids dramatic choppiness and instead places soft layers around the face to cradle the cheekbones and jawline.
-The ends are lightened for airiness without thinning the hair to nothing, which keeps daily styling manageable.
-Think of the hush cut as the calmer cousin of the wolf cut.
+The ends are lightened for airiness without thinning the hair to nothing, so daily styling stays manageable.
+Think of it as the calmer cousin of the wolf cut.

 For a round face, the goal is to make the face look longer.
 Layers that begin below the cheekbone line, plus long face-framing pieces along the sides, pull the eye up and down for a slimmer impression.
 The hush cut works well here too, but for round faces the choice of bangs makes or breaks the result.